fatuk/gulp-frontend-boilerplate/README.md

 ## Features

+* ES2015 in gulpfile and in JS source files.
 * [Handlebars](http://handlebarsjs.com/) -- for templating
 * [Bower](http://bower.io/) -- for js plugins.
 Just install plugin and set main file in `bower.json` at `overrrides` section.
 Also you can ignore files.
 And Gulp will concat all in one file `plugins.min.js`.
 For example: